trussworks/truss-ooo-calendar/LOG.md

 ## 2021-11-26

 Decided to try and get Github Actions working.
 Started by following the [quickstart](https://docs.github.com/en/actions/quickstart).
 Had to install ruby in order to fix YAML linting.
+Eventually managed to hack through getting all of the dependencies installed into Github Actions, but didn't see how to make it run on macOS and Ubuntu automatically.
+Decided to accept Ubuntu only since I'm doing local development on macOS.

+Annoyingly, I didn't see a way to make sure the Github Actions python environment matched the asdf python environment automatically, so I've created some technical risk by having that setting in 2 places now.
+OTOH, now I have a working CI, and it took me less than an hour.